 First they were photos of me and my brother and sister as children and then later my own children.
 I always remember feeling slightly embarrassed but also touched that she was so proud of us, and her collection of photos.
 My mom and dad thought that she used to go through our house when we weren’t there, looking for photos she hadn’t been given yet.
 Certainly when she passed on and I inherited her several photo albums, there were many photos that I had never seen before and I’m still in the process of tagging and organizing them into an archival storage system.

 Obviously photo wallets have not completely gone the way of the dinosaur as you can still find them everywhere.
-I love how easy it is to share photos with all these new social media tools but there is something to be said for the old fashioned way of having the real deal in your wallet or purse.
+I love how easy it is to share photos with social media tools but there is something to be said for the old fashioned way of having the real deal in your wallet or purse.